 ISRAEL’S GOALS IN GAZA

 The IDF aims to curtail Hamas’ ability to attack Israel – through rocket, missile, mortar attacks, and through an extensive network of underground tunnels, to ensure quiet and security for the Israeli population.
-The IDF announced that as of July 28, it has uncovered and destroyed 32 tunnels and over 60 tunnel shafts.
+The IDF announced it has uncovered and destroyed 32 tunnels and over 60 tunnel shafts.
 Referring to the labyrinth of tunnels, Israeli military spokesmen speak of there being two Gazas – one above ground, and one below.
+Entry points to these tunnels have been found in mosques, civilian homes and civilian institutions.
+Exit points in Israel have been discovered in kibbutz dining halls, in fields near Israeli towns and on the outskirts of Israeli communities all along the border with Gaza.

 The tunnels in Southern Gaza are used both to smuggle in weaponry from the Egypt-controlled Sinai into Gaza, and tunnels in Central and Northern Gaza allow Hamas terrorists to infiltrate Israel.
 For example, Gilad Shalit, the Israeli soldier kidnapped by Hamas in 2006 and held hostage for over five years, was seized from his base in southern Israel and taken into Gaza through a tunnel.
 During the current conflict, Israel has stopped a number of Hamas terrorists who have entered Israel through tunnels from Gaza.
 In one case, the Hamas operative was carrying tranquilizers and handcuffs, with the apparent aim of kidnapping Israeli soldiers.
 In addition, Hamas operatives have used tunnels to attack Israeli soldiers on the ground in Gaza.

-The extensive tunnel network cannot be destroyed through air power.
+The extensive tunnel network cannot be located or destroyed from the air.
 The entire tunnel must be demolished through controlled explosions.
 (See IDF video of a tunnel operation here) Israeli forces are finding tunnels which begin under civilian homes.
 Some are booby trapped.
 Others are filled with explosives, telephone wires, food and other provisions.

 Israel has shown the utmost restraint in dealing with Hamas's blatant hostility, and tried to stop the attacks through a variety of measures.
 Israel has a right and a responsibility to protect its civilians from attack.
 No sovereign government in the world would stand by and allow its citizens to be under steady and heavy attack.
 In light of the unceasing attacks, Israel had no choice but to act against Hamas and its affiliates and eliminate its weapons caches and operational capabilities.